Tiefseetauchner/TiefGogy/core/tiefgogy.typ

 ///
 /// - `setup(title: none, show-name: false, page-counter: true, author: none, body)`: Sets up TiefGogy
 ///   - `title`: Generates a title page and sets the title of the document
+///   - `show-title-page`: Whether or not to display a title page
 ///   - `show-name`: Whether the name field should be shown with headings
 ///   - `page-counter`: Whether a page counter should be shown
 ///   - `author`: Sets the 'Compiled by:' of the output document